About Mass Audubon

 - restroom cleaning;

-9. Ensure structures and equipment are maintained and operated in accordance with established safety standards and guidelines.
-Monitor and evaluate safety needs of wildlife sanctuaries within the hub and assist and participate in safety related training for sanctuary staff.
+- Monitor and evaluate safety needs of wildlife sanctuaries within the region and assist and participate in safety related training for sanctuary staff.

 Supervision and Budget Development

 - Supervise property staff by: